brianholland99/main_system_install/README.md

 ## Overview

 This repo contains the steps for the initial install for a minimal Ubuntu 16.04 server install with an initial salt master/minion.
-The salt states will be loaded from a separate repo.
 Additional software and configuration will controlled via salt.

 ## Phases

-The install is currently separated into four phases.
+The install is currently separated into three phases.

 ### Initial install from Ubuntu 16.04 server ISO